OGGM/oggm/docs/introduction.rst

 Glacier evolution
   A dynamical flowline model is used to simulate the advance and retreat of the glacier under preselected climate time series.
-Here (Fig. f), a 175-yrs long random climate sequence leads to a slight glacier advance.
+Here (Fig. f), a 120-yrs long random climate sequence leads to a glacier advance.

 .. figure:: _static/ex_workflow.png